jakenvac/NitroStream/README.md

 GPLV2

 # TODO
-* Host the NTRviewer window within the program to
+* Host the NTRViewer window within the program to
     * Allow us to manipulate the window a bit more than we can by default
     * Let us manage the amount of instances of NTRViewer
 * Whatever anyone else requests -> String.Format(jlangford{0}outlook{1}com, "@", ".") 😉